dji-sdk/Mobile-SDK-Tutorial/en/iOS/PanoDemo/PanoDemo_en.md

 #endif
 ~~~

 **4.** Build your project.
-If nothing wrong happens, you have successfully installed the OpenCV library into your project.
+If nothing wrong happens, you may successfully setup the OpenCV library in your Xcode project.

 ### Stitching Photos

-**1.** In OpenCV all the image processing operations are usually carried out on the Mat structure.
-In iOS however, to render an image on screen it has to be an instance of the UIImage class.
-To convert an OpenCV Mat to an UIImage we use the Core Graphics framework available in iOS.
-Find more details in[Convert UIImage to cv::Mat](http://docs.opencv.org/doc/tutorials/ios/image_manipulation/image_manipulation.html#opencviosimagemanipulation).
-You can define a n**OpenCVConversion** class to deal with the conversion issue.
+**1.** In the OpenCV, all the image processing operations are usually carried out on the Mat structure.
+However, on iOS, to render an image on screen it has to be an instance of the UIImage class.
+In order to convert an OpenCV Mat to an UIImage we can use the Core Graphics framework in iOS.
+Find more details, please check [Convert UIImage to cv::Mat](http://docs.opencv.org/doc/tutorials/ios/image_manipulation/image_manipulation.html#opencviosimagemanipulation).
+You can define a **OpenCVConversion** class to deal with the conversion issue.

-In the **OpenCVConversion.h** file:
+Let's implement the **OpenCVConversion.h** file shown as below:

 ~~~objc
 @interface OpenCVConversion : NSObject